openshift-labs/learn-katacoda/operatorframework/go-operator-podset/step1.md

-Let's begin my creating a new project called `myproject`:
+Let's begin by creating a new project called `myproject`:

 ```
 oc new-project myproject